derekmichaelwright/cypher/README.md

 `cypher`: an `R` package for coding and decoding secret messages

-Uses a Ceasar cypher in which each letter gets a different shift.
+Uses a Caesar cypher in which each letter gets a different shift.
 Additionally, each message gets a different set of shifts based on the 3 number code at the start of the message.